dindot/Project/asgn3/README.md

 Sources cited, used for general ideas (see DESIGN.pdf of location): Recursion Algorithm .Tower of Hanoi in C step by step video: https://www.youtube.com/watch?v=fffbT41IuB4
-Iterative Hanoi Stack Exchange https://cs.stackexchange.com/questions/96624/how-to-solve-tower-of-hanoi-iteratively
+Iterative Hanoi Stack Exchange https://cs.stackexchange.com/questions/96624/how-to-solve-tower-of-hanoi-iteratively The stack.c is based off of implementations shown in class lecture on stacks, shown by professor Dunne.

 Built in UNIX timeshare terminal using Vim